-Lot, Minimum Area: The required area within a District for a single lot or use.
+Lot, Minimum Area: The required area for a single lot or use.

 Lot of Record: A parcel of land, a legal description of which or the dimensions of which are recorded on a document or map on file in the Aroostook County Registry of Deeds.